CARE ACT 2014

 April 2017: This chapter was revised throughout to reflect recent changes to the Care and Support Statutory Guidance (2016).
-This relates to the Department of Health’s position on the determination of questions of ordinary residence referred to the Secretary of State under section 40 of the Care Act 2014, following the Supreme Court judgment in the case of Cornwall Council v Secretary of State for Health and Others (Cornwall).
+This relates to the (then) Department of Health’s position on the determination of questions of ordinary residence referred to the Secretary of State under section 40 of the Care Act 2014, following the Supreme Court judgment in the case of Cornwall Council v Secretary of State for Health and Others (Cornwall).

 It is critical that local authorities understand which people they are responsible for, and that people themselves know who to contact when they need care and support.

 Many of the local authority’s care and support responsibilities relate to the entire local population (see Information and Advice or Reducing, Preventing or Delaying Needs).
 However, when it comes to determining which individuals have needs which a local authority is required to meet, it is only required to meet the needs of those who are ‘ordinarily resident’ in their area (or are present there but have no settled residence (see Section 8, Persons with no Settled Residence).

 Ordinary residence is crucial in deciding which local authority is required to meet the care and support needs of adults, and their carers.
 Whether the person is ordinarily resident in the area of the local authority is a key test in determining where responsibilities lie between local authorities for the funding and provision of care and support.

 Ordinary residence is not a new concept; it has been used in care and support for many years.
 However, there will always be cases in which it is difficult to establish precisely where a person is ordinarily resident.
 The Care Act extends the principle of ‘deeming’ certain people to be ordinarily resident in a particular local authority’s area, when some types of accommodation are arranged for them in another area.
 Local authorities cannot escape the effect of the deeming provision where they are under a duty to provide or to arrange for the provision of services.